bhomaidan1990/RobAir_Updated_2022/README.md

 ## Known Bugs:

 > Robot Control
-Robot Controller is not working well yet!
+- Robot Controller is not working well yet!

 > Robot Description
-Collision mode is not checked with accurate measurements.
+- Collision mode is not checked with accurate measurements.
+- Robot Wheels are different from actual!

 > Robot Hardware Interface
-Is not working well yet!
+- Is not working well yet!